R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 .. _ida: https://hex-rays.com/ida-free/

-In your hex editor.
-Open your .mdl.
+Open your .mdl in your hex editor.
 We need to get closer to the string we need or else you'll be scrolling and searching for hours.
 Search:(CTRL+F) for skin_31.
 If you don't get any matches, try skn_31, skin31, elite, or prime.

 The path should look something like ``.models\Weapons_R2\weaponname\weaponname_skin_31``.
 Before this skin_31 path.
 We should find an almost exact path but without ``skin_31``.
 This is the path we want.
 This non-skin_31 path is the path to the default weapon skin.